overdrivenpotato/rust-psp/README.md

 This crate **breaks** on debug builds.
 Likely due to the ABI mapper implementation.

-This can be worked around by adding
+This can be worked around by enabling optimization for debug builds

 ```toml
 [profile.dev]
 opt-level="z"
 ```
-This enables optimization for debug builds.

-to Cargo.toml, or simply building with `--release`.
+or simply building with `--release`.

 ## `error[E0460]: found possibly newer version of crate ...`